ADS, CPDLC, ATC COM, ACARS, AOC, Whaaah? Here's how we keep this straight:

 - ADS-B Out — You can think of Automatic Dependent Surveillance - Broadcast Out (ADS-B Out) as a higher tech replacement for your transponder.
 ADS-B OUT sends your GPS position to air traffic control and other aircraft equipped with ADS-B In.
 It is much more accurate than a radar blip.

 - ADS-B In — You can think of Automatic Dependent Surveillance - Broadcast In (ADS-B In) as a more accurate version of your TCAS.
-While TCAS aircraft positions shown in your cockpit are approximate, ADS-B In positions are exact.

 - ADS-C — You can think of Automatic Dependent Surveillance - Contract (ADS-C) as a replacement for Air Traffic Control radar contact.
 When you have logged on to an Air Traffic Service Unit with ADS-C, you have agreed to contracts which send information to the ATSU, such as your position, on a regular basis.